Building a booking flow

 | `subscription.created` | A subscription is created for the completed order |

-| `unit.reserved` | A unit has been reserved |
+| `unit.reserved` | An individual unit has been reserved |

 <Tip>